-Ochsner’s history goes back to 1942 when a doctor, Alton Ochsner, opened the first multi-disciplinary medical practice with several of his colleagues.
-They hoped to provide the residents of New Orleans with good, comprehensive care from experts in different areas.
+Ochsner’s history goes back to 1942 when a doctor, Alton Ochsner, opened the first multidisciplinary medical practice with several colleagues.
+They hoped to provide the residents of New Orleans with sound, comprehensive care from experts in different areas.

 The Gayle and Tom Benson Cancer Center